KNMohamed/grocery-app-backend/README.md

 A RESTful API backend for the RideCo Grocery List application

-## Features
+## Overview

-- Family grocery list management
+- Grocery list management for a family of 1
-- RESTful API endpoints for creating and editing grocery lists
 - Comprehensive test coverage

 ## Tech Stack